wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/reports.rst

 .. topic:: Allowed values

-  Any Rule ID in OSSEC Rules is allowed
+  Any Rule ID in Wazuh Rules is allowed

 ``level``
 ---------

 Alert level to filter for.
-This is an inclusive option so all higher level alerts will also match.
+Report will include all levels above and including level specified.

 .. topic:: Default value